-12 best food holiday gifts for clients and customers
+12 best food holiday gifts for clients

 1. Homemade Christmas cookies

-Whether homemade by you and your kids (or team for a great team building opportunity!) or purchased from a local bakery or sweet shop, Christmas cookies are a sure-fire way to show how much you appreciate someone’s business over the year(s).
+Whether homemade by you and your kids (or team for a great team-building opportunity!) or purchased from a local bakery or sweet shop, Christmas cookies are a sure-fire way to show how much you appreciate someone’s business over the year(s).
 Find a festive tin or little basket and fill it with freshly baked goods.
 If you’re looking for something easier, Foodee delivers delicious cookies from many local bakeries right to your (or your clients’) office.

 2. Christmas doughnuts

 Let’s face it.
 Every time of year is a good time for freshly baked doughnuts—especially when they’re dripping in maple syrup.
-We’re dreaming of maple glazed fluffy doughnuts, crunchy and sweet apple fritters and oozy jam-filled frosted or candy-cane-topped doughnuts.
+We’re dreaming of maple-glazed fluffy doughnuts, crunchy and sweet apple fritters and oozy jam-filled frosted or candy-cane-topped doughnuts.
 Sounds and looks deliciously festive and will surely brighten up the faces of your lucky client’s team members.